Back to top

 Caveats and Limitations

 Not all readmissions are avoidable and this indicator does not capture which readmissions were avoidable and the underlying reasons (e.g. condition aggravation, poor transition, lack of community support/care).
 Due to age restrictions for some conditions the results are not reported by age groups.
 The indicator captures hospital readmission only and does not capture return visits to the emergency department.
-Results for calendar year 2020 should be interpreted with caution as the COVID-19 pandemic may have impacted the number of hospital admissions and readmissions.
-We noted reductions in numbers for both numerators and denominators in the 2020 data (readmissions and index admissions, respectively).
+Results for calendar years 2020 - 2022 should be interpreted with caution as the COVID-19 pandemic may have affected the number of hospital admissions and readmissions.
+We noted reductions in numbers for both numerators and denominators in the 2020 - 2022 data (readmissions and index admissions, respectively).
 However, the rate (the published data) was not impacted.

 Comments Detailed